santiagoperezlugo/Vista/README.md

 ## Overview

 Vista is a tv-show recommendation system that leverages game data from the TVmaze API and user interaction data to provide personalized tv-show suggestions.
 The system uses Flask for the backend and MongoDB for data storage, incorporating machine learning models to enhance recommendation accuracy.
+Further changes and features are still under development.

 ## Installation
 To set up the ArcadeAI project, follow these steps: